GoogleCloudPlatform/artifact-registry-npm-tools/README.md

 1. Log in

-    a.
     Option 1: log in as a service account:

     (1).
 Using a JSON file that contains a service account key:

            `$ export GOOGLE_APPLICATION_CREDENTIALS=[path/to/key.json]`

     (2).
 Or using gcloud:

            `$ gcloud auth application-default login`

-    b.
     Option 2: log in as an end user via gcloud:

        `$ gcloud auth login`